Jacorb90/Prestige-Tree/docs/layer-features.md

 # Other features

 - doReset(resettingLayer): **optional**, is triggered when a layer on a row greater than or equal to this one does a reset.
-                           If you use it, you can choose what to keep via milestones and such.
-                           Without it, the default is to reset everything on the row, but only if it was triggered by a layer in a higher row.
+                The default behavior is to reset everything on the row, but only if it was triggered by a layer in a higher row.

+                If you want to keep things, determine what to keep based on the resettingLayer, milestones, and such, then call resetLayerData(layer, keep), where layer is this layer, and keep is an array of the names of things to keep.
+                It can include things like "points", "best", "total" (for this layer's prestige currency), "upgrades", any unique variables like "generatorPower", etc.
+                If you want to only keep specific upgrades or something like that, save them in a separate variable, then call resetLayerData, and then set player[layer].upgrades to the saved upgrades.

 - update(diff): **optional**, this function is called every game tick.
 Use it for any passive resource production or time-based things. diff is the time since the last tick.